albertovpd/analysing_controversial_public_figures_gdelt/README.md

 - Sentiment Analysis regarding King Emeritus articles:
     - Swiss news in which *Actor1Name = "KING JUAN CARLOS"* are practically inexistent, just a few.
 Are the Swiss media not publishing news about the Spanish King?
 I certainly doubt it.
 I think it is more possible this public figure is not well tagged and processed by the Gdelt people.
     - It is interesting to appreciate how the Average Tone curve keeps decaying in the whole planet, nevertheless in Spain it starts to increase in the end.
 I do not know what it means, but I know that King Juan Carlos University (Madrid) is slightly responsible for some bad and good news about our *Actor1Name*.
-Lets analyse those peaks:
+Lets analyse those peaks (you can use the time selector in the Dashboard):

 ![alt](output/sentiment_global_1979.png)

+- 25/12/2013:
+- 18/06/2014:
+- 15/12/2014:
+- 07/03/2015:
+- 23/03/2016:
+- 23/03/2017:
+- 02/08/2018:
+- 24/03/2020:

 # 4. Conclusion.